Library Membership Conditions

 Information that we collect

 We store certain personal information about you when you register to join the library.
-We store this information on our library management system, known as ELMS, which is part of a consortium of NHS library services across the east of England.
-Paper based membership forms are securely kept once the information has been transferred to ELMS.
+We enter your personal information from the paper form you completed at registration and transfer this information on our library management system, known as ELMS, which is part of a consortium of NHS library services across the east of England.
+Paper membership forms are then destroyed securely once the information has been transferred onto ELMS.

 In order to ensure that library staff can contact you and easily identify you in the system we store your name, home address, email address(es), phone number, organisation, department, work location, job title and role.
 This information is added to ELMS on your behalf when you join the library.